Sneha-p1/SimpliFI_Task/README.md

 # Assessment
-- logo.html:Html file that contains the code for the logo
+- logo.html : Html file that contains the code for the logo
-- style.css:Contains the styles defined for the logo.
+- style.css : Contains the styles defined for the logo.
+- travel.js : Javascript function for solving the Assessment2 ,Europe Trip traveling problem algorithm.